spkelle2/simple_mip_solver/README.md

 class in this package and overwrite public methods as necessary.
 If you would like to combine different custom methods you have written into one class, import the objects containing your methods to `simple_mip_solver.nodes.nodes` and create a new subclass that inherits from them all.
-See that module for an example.
 Feel free to check out the modules in the subpackages of `simple_mip_solver.nodes` and the classes in `simple_mip_solver.nodes.nodes` for examples of how to create a new method and combine multiple methods into one class, respectively.